Dr Sarah Arnold

 Biography

-I joined Maynooth University's Department of Media in September 2016 and am Lecturer in Media.
+I joined Maynooth University's Department of Media in September 2016 and am currently Head of Department.
 I previously worked at the school of Film & Television at Falmouth University in the UK.
 I received my PhD from NUI Galway's Huston School of Film & Digital Media in 2010.

-I welcome enquiries from people interested in pursuing scholarly or practice-based PhDs on subjects related to screen media.
+I welcome enquiries from people interested in pursuing PhDs or postdoctoral projects on topics in these areas.

 Book